 These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements in the Annual Report on Form 10-K for the year ended December 31, 2010, filed by the Company with the Securities and Exchange Commission.
 The comparative balance sheet at December 31, 2010 has been derived from the audited financial statements at that date.
+There have not been any changes to the Company's significant accounting policies since the Annual Report on Form 10-K for the year ended December 31, 2010.

-c.
+PROTALIX BIOTHERAPEUTICS, INC. CONDENSED CONSOLIDATED STATEMENTS OF CASH FLOWS c.
 Net loss per share